1. Why is Validity Management important?

-Having the flexibility to manage your venue's calendar for each and every one of your products is not only crucial for obvious operational matters, but also because without validity and pricing settings, the products you generate on the Control Panel won't show up on your Convious check-out.
+Having the flexibility to manage your venue's calendar for every one of your products is not only crucial for obvious operational matters but also because without validity and pricing settings, the products you generate on the Control Panel won't show up on your Convious check-out.

-Validity settings come in handy specially when there's a wide variety of product-types within your offering, since it's highly unlikely that these will all be valid for the same exact dates or time-frames.
+Validity settings come in handy especially when there's a wide variety of product types within your offering, since it's highly unlikely that these will all be valid for the same exact dates or time frames.

-For example, if you are selling Season Cards, single event tickets, and pensioner passes in your Convious check-out some of these tickets will be valid for only one specific date (e.g: firework show event on the 3rd of August), while others will be valid for multiple dates within a longer period of time (e.g: Season Cards only valid from the 1st of February until the 30th of June, or pensioner tickets only valid from Mondays to Fridays).
+For example, if you are selling Season Cards, single event tickets, in your Convious ticket shop some of these tickets will be valid for only one specific date (e.g: a firework show event on the 3rd of August), while others will be valid for multiple dates within a longer period of time (e.g: Season Cards only valid from the 1st of February until the 30th of June, or school visits only valid from Mondays to Fridays).
 The time-frame combinations can be very diverse.

 Therefore, you need to be able to set up the dates for which each of your products are valid, and contrarily, exclude them for those days for which they are not.